saroyas/Asexual-Sexual_reproduction/README.md

 these 'diagonal' directions confers an advantage.
 Not only that, but the sexual recombination process also confers no disadvantage when moving in 'not diagonally'.

+You can expect a full formal analysis up here by June 2020.

+Background note:

 Sexual replication has many seeming issues in comparison to asexual replication.
 From the nineteenth century, it has been recognized that, since there is no obvious advantage to the individuals involved, the advantages of sexual reproduction must be evolutionary.
 Furthermore, the advantage must be substantial; for example, producing males entails a two-fold cost,